Explore this course:

 Course description

-The flexibility of our MA programme allows you to carry out specialist research under expert supervision in a friendly and supportive environment.
-Core modules will develop your understanding of your chosen area of history and skills in using relevant sources, while our range of option modules allow you to focus on the particular skills that are most important to you.
+The flexibility of our MA in Historical Research means you can carry out specialist research under expert supervision in a friendly and supportive environment.
+The course is carefully designed to develop your understanding of your chosen area of history at the same time as honing your research skills.

 Modules

-You will take two core modules and one approaches module.
+You will take these core modules.

 You can find out more about staff working in your area of interest on our research strengths page.
 The exact availability of staff to supervise MA dissertations varies from year to year.

-- Research Presentation for Historians
+15 credits - Research Presentation for Historians

 -